 Finishing Broiler Method

-If your cheesecake is cooked through, but the top isn't brown enough, you can put it under the broiler for a minute (this only works if you have a top broiler).
-To do so, first, remove the cheesecake from the oven.
+If your cheesecake is cooked through, but the top isn’t brown enough, you can put it under the broiler for a minute.
+First, remove the cheesecake from the oven.
 If you have any tall pieces of parchment sticking up the sides (more than 2 to 3 inches), trim them with scissors to prevent them from burning.

-Switch the oven to 'BROILER' on high.
-Once you see the broiler element is on, place it in the lower rack of the oven that we positioned.
+Switch the oven to ‘BROILER’ on high.
+Once you see the broiler element is on, place it in the lower rack.
 Broil in 30-second increments for up to 2 minutes until nicely browned.

 Step 10 – Chill: Cool the cheesecake on a wire rack for at least one hour until it no longer feels hot.
 Chill in the fridge for at least 3 hours before serving.